-Infections can occur because of a shortage of normal white blood cells (a condition called leukopenia) or a shortage of normal neutrophils (called neutropenia).
+Symptoms from low white blood cell counts: Infections can occur because of a shortage of normal white blood cells (called leukopenia) or a shortage of normal neutrophils (called neutropenia).
 Neutrophils are a type of white blood cell needed to fight infections from bacteria.
 Patients with AML can get infections that don’t seem to go away or may get one infection after another.
 Fever often goes along with the infection.

-Although people with AML may have high white blood cell counts due to excess numbers of leukemia cells, these cells do not protect them against infection the way normal white blood cells do..
+Although people with AML may have high white blood cell counts due to excess numbers of leukemia cells, these cells don’t protect against infection the way normal white blood cells do.